-There’s not a basketball fan in the world (or woman who lived in the 60s & 70s) that doesn’t know the name Wilt Chamberlain.
+There’s not a basketball fan in the world (or woman who lived in the 60s & 70s) that doesn’t know who Wilt Chamberlain is.
 But how many people know who Jerry Chambers, Archie Clark or Darrall Imhoff are?
-Not many, even though Clark and Imhoff were NBA All-Stars and Chambers performance in the 1966 NCAA Final Four remains one of the best ever.
-But, those are the three players the Lakers traded to Philly in 1968 for the original MDE.
+Not many, even though Clark and Imhoff were NBA All-Stars and Chambers’ performance in the 1966 NCAA Final Four remains one of the best ever.
+Well, those are the three non-household names the Lakers traded to Philly in 1968 for the original MDE.

-Why would the 76ers make this trade?
+You might be asking, “why would the 76ers make this trade?”
 Here’s an excerpt from Dr. Jack Ramsay’s 2004 book, Dr. Jack’s Leadership Lessons Learned From a Lifetime in Basketball.

 Another “do-over” decision I still think about was more of a delayed decision, but nonetheless had a negative result.
 It centered on the man I regard as the most talented, intelligent, complex, and interesting of all the players I’ve known – Wilt Chamberlain.
 Prior to the 1966-67 season, in Philadelphia, Wilt had set all kinds of scoring records (he had been the league’s perennial leader in scoring and rebounding, at one time averaging over 50 points a game for a season), but he had won no championships.